Build-Week-Home-Chore-Tracker-2020/Backend/README.md

 # Chore Tracking API

 The back-end for the Lambda School Build Week Chore Tracking project.
+There is seperate endpoints for a lot of data and also some combined.
+Choose endpoints to fit your needs!

 ## Base URL